 BrownConnect serves first years, sophomores and juniors who are seeking high-quality internships and research opportunities providing “one stop shopping” in a wide range of fields and geographical locations, as well as financial support to students in low-paid or unpaid internships.
 Students will be able to search BrownConnect for internships, research opportunities, and funding offered through and for the Brown community.

-The Biology Undergraduate Affairs Office maintains a searchable database of research opportunities for undergraduates at Brown which lists faculty names and their research interests and may be browsed at http://biology.brown.edu/bug/ugres.
+Office of Biology Undergraduate Education maintains a searchable database of research opportunities for undergraduates at Brown which lists faculty names and their research interests and may be browsed at http://biology.brown.edu/bug/ugres.
 It can be used to identify volunteer (non-credit) research opportunities, summer projects, independent study projects, and Honors projects.

 The Directory of Research and Researchers (https://vivo.brown.edu/) at Brown, produced by Brown's Office of the Vice President for Research, has been designed to help Brown faculty promote their own research activities, and to make it easy for our various audiences (including Brown students and staff, investors and funding organizations, and the public at large) to keep track of ongoing research at Brown.